Hong Kong brief

 Australia and Hong Kong have a longstanding trade relationship.
-In 2020, Hong Kong was Australia's tenth largest export market.
-Bilateral trade in goods and services between Hong Kong and Australia amounted to approximately $9.1 billion in 2020.
+In 2020-21, Hong Kong was Australia's 13th largest export market.
+Bilateral trade in goods and services between Hong Kong and Australia amounted to $11.1 billion in 2020-21.

-Australia's goods exports to Hong Kong in 2020 were valued at approximately $7.2 billion.
+Australia's goods exports to Hong Kong in 2021 were valued at approximately $6.0 billion.
 Australia is an important source of high-quality food and beverages for Hong Kong's retail and hospitality sectors — featured exports include wines, fresh and chilled seafood, beef and pork, premium fruit, nuts, vegetables and dairy products.
 Australian products are highly regarded for their freshness, innovation and adherence to safety standards.
-Hong Kong's strategy to become a wine trading and distribution centre for the Asian region presents opportunities for Australian wine producers and for providers of wine-related services, such as storage and auctioning.
+Hong Kong's strategy to become a wine trading and distribution centre for the Asian region presents opportunities for Australian wine producers and for providers of wine-related services, such as auctioning and wine education.

 Hong Kong is also an attractive investment destination for Australia.
-Hong Kong is Australia's eighth-largest destination for total investment with stock of $71 billion in 2020; and Australia's tenth-largest direct investment destination with stock of $9 billion in 2020.
+Hong Kong is Australia's ninth-largest destination for total investment with stock of $65.0 billion in 2021; and Australia's direct investment destination with stock of $11.8 billion in 2021.
 Sectors of interest include banking and finance, construction and engineering, health and medical services, telecommunications, insurance, legal services, education, information technology, consulting, logistics, and transport.